alexvolok/alexvolok.github.io/_posts/2019-12-30-adfv2-rest-api-part3-securing-keyvault.md

 <br />

 That’s it.
 The pipeline does not store sensitive data anymore, it was moved to a Key Vault.
-During each execution the secret will be retreived from that service.
+During each execution, the secret will be retrieved from that service.

 #### Step 4.
 Run a test execution